XVimProject/XVim/README.md

  * Xcode version ( 4.3 or 4.2 ... )
  * XVim version ( Version number of the revision you built or the date of the daylybuild package )

+There is also a logging feature in XVim.
+You can turn it on by the command ":set debug".
+After the command all the key input is logged in "$HOME/.xvimlog".
+To trun it off execute ":set nodebug".
+Write "set debug" in .xvimrc to turn it always on.
+This log file also really helpful to find out the cause of problems.

 Contributions
 =============
 Any suggestions, bug reports or feature requests are welcome.